 Your prospects don’t want a rejigged press release or a list of facts – they want a story that they can relate to.
 This means finding the unique heart of your customer's story.
 Don't just write the story you want to hear.
 Write the story they tell.
 This could be how they expanded into new markets, saved time and money on paperwork, or increased productivity without an increase in personnel.
 Whatever it is, make sure it drives the case study.

-How to write the ultimate case study
+How to write a case study as an effective call to action

 - Do your groundwork.
 Understand the product or service being sold and research the companies on both sides of the deal.
 This can be as simple as reading the ‘About Us’ section on a company website, or their company news page.
 You need some context for the deal you’re writing about.